Long COVID: Symptoms, risk factors, and treatment options explained

 Can an online doctor help?

-An online doctor is equipped to assist with a range of health issues, including sneezing, a runny nose, or other related symptoms that an individual may be experiencing.
+An online doctor or medical practitioner is equipped to assist with a range of health issues, including sneezing, a runny nose, or other related symptoms that an individual may be experiencing.
 The doctor is capable of evaluating these symptoms and providing recommendations regarding their potential association with allergies, colds, influenza, or other medical conditions.
 Furthermore, the online doctor can suggest appropriate treatment alternatives, including over-the-counter medications, or may prescribe pharmaceutical options if necessary.
 Hola Health offers a comprehensive range of telehealth services designed to enhance healthcare accessibility in Australia.
-Their services include:- Telehealth consultations: Patients can consult with Australian registered medical practitioners 24/7 via video calls, often within 15 minutes.
+Their services include:- Telehealth consultations: Patients can consult with Australian registered medical practitioners 24/7 via video calls

-- Medical Certificates: Users can obtain valid medical certificates for work, school, or carer responsibilities online, with approval from accredited practitioners typically within 15 minutes.
+- Medical Certificate online Australia: Users can obtain valid medical certificates for work, school, or carer responsibilities online, with approval from accredited practitioners.

 - Online Prescriptions: Patients can receive online prescriptions and have medications delivered directly to their homes, often within two hours.